Methodology

 How to read the public proof and product claims on the colleges site.

-Use this page to understand what the public stats represent, how broader-network proof is labeled, and which claims describe shipped product capabilities today.
+Use this page to understand what the public stats represent, how shared ecosystem metrics are labeled, and which claims describe shipped product capabilities today.

 01